-In 2018 the Investment Committee drafted a revised Investment Policy for the Foundation.
+The Investment Committee advises the Governors on Investment Policy for the Foundation.
 The aim is to balance the needs of current and future beneficiaries.
 The specific financial objectives of the Foundation are:

-- · To grow the real value of the assets in order to: - Secure the long term existence of the Foundation; and - Meet the unfulfilled demand for grants; - To seek a return greater than RPI plus 4% and £65,000 net; - To dispose of underperforming assets as soon as practicable; - · To source alternative forms of investment including accumulation funds; - · To contain operating costs. - · To operate at an acceptable level of risk.
+- · To grow the real value of the assets in order to: - Secure the long term existence of the Foundation; and - Meet the unfulfilled demand for grants; - To seek a return greater than RPI plus 4% and £65,000 net; - · To dispose of underperforming assets as soon as practicable; - To source alternative forms of investment including accumulation funds; - · To contain operating costs. - · To operate at an acceptable level of risk.